opencv/opencv/modules/gpu/doc/initalization_and_information.rst

 .. index:: gpu::TargetArchs

-.. _gpu::TargetArchs:

 gpu::TargetArchs
 ----------------
 .. ocv:class:: gpu::TargetArchs

-This class provides a set of static methods to check what NVIDIA* card architecture the GPU module was built for.
+Class providing a set of static methods to check what NVIDIA* card architecture the GPU module was built for.

 The following method checks whether the module was built with the support of the given feature: